pkivolowitz/asm_book/section_1/kickstart.md

 The rough idea behind RISC is to make instructions simpler so as to make room for more registers.
 AARCH64 (what we are studying) has a lot of registers.
 Thirty two integer registers and thirty two floating point registers.

-Also, there are thirty two vector or SIMD registers.
+Also, the floating point registers can also serve as vector or SIMD registers (later).

+Certain registers are reserved for certain purposes (later).

 rn means register "of some type" number n.